-Visitors to South Australia from 25 September will have the chance to go back in time 100 million years to a time when dinosaurs roamed Australia, the southern desert was a huge inland sea populated by huge Mesozoic monsters and some of the world’s most wondrous gemstones began being formed.
+Visitors to South Australia had the chance to go back in time 100 million years, to a time when dinosaurs roamed Australia, the southern desert was a huge inland sea populated by huge Mesozoic monsters and some of the world’s most wondrous gemstones began being formed.

-Opals, a multimillion dollar exhibition by the South Australian Museum will be a once-in-a-lifetime chance to see some of the rarest, most beautiful and spectacular opals ever discovered in Australia.
+Opals, a multimillion dollar exhibition by the South Australian Museum was a once-in-a-lifetime chance to see some of the rarest, most beautiful and spectacular opals ever discovered in Australia.

-The exhibition’s star attraction is the Virgin Rainbow, described by museum director Brian Oldman as ‘the most wondrous and unique opal yet discovered’.
+The exhibition’s star attraction the Virgin Rainbow, was described by museum director Brian Oldman as ‘the most wondrous and unique opal yet discovered’.

-Also on display will be an opalised skeleton of one of the aforementioned monsters – a 6.5m plesiosaur – which died as the inland sea dried up.
+Also on display – an opalised skeleton of one of the aforementioned monsters – a 6.5m plesiosaur – which died as the inland sea dried up.